Fat (song): Background

 Yankovic was inspired to create "Fat" while watching the "Bad" music video, when he had an epiphany that a parody of that song titled "Fat" would be a good sequel to "Eat It" (a previous Weird Al Michael Jackson parody).
-While watching the "Bad" video, he imagined an obese version of himself trying to get through the turnstiles on a subway, and resolved that he would do it.
+While watching the "Bad" video, he imagined an obese version of himself trying to get through the turnstiles on a subway, and resolved to create the spoof.

 Concert version

-When performing in concert, Yankovic wears a costume that makes his body appear pudgy, along with a mask that makes his face look fat.
+When performing in concert, Yankovic wears a costume that makes his body appear obese, along with a mask that makes his face look so.
 Due to undergoing laser vision correction surgery, he no longer needs to wear glasses, though he wears glasses with non-prescription plastic lenses in order to help hold on the mask.

 Yankovic elected not to perform the song or his other Jackson parody, "Eat It", during the Strings Attached Tour in the wake of the HBO documentary Leaving Neverland, in which two men claimed Jackson had sexually abused them when they were children.
 "I don't know if that's going to be permanent or not," Yankovic said of the decision.
 "But we just felt that with what's happened recently with the HBO documentaries, we didn't want anybody to feel uncomfortable.".
 He has since returned to performing the song live.